Abagrotis baueri McDunnough, 1949

 Photograph copyright: Merrill A. Peterson

-Abagrotis baueri is a seldom-collected medium-sized Abagrotis (FW length 15–16 mm) with orange-brown—less commonly dark brown—forewing sprinkled with black scales and dark-filled orbicular and reniform spots that occurs in dry forests in the western part of our region.
+Abagrotis baueri is a seldom-collected, medium-sized Abagrotis (FW length 15–16 mm) that occurs in dry forests in the western part of our region.
+It has orange-brown—less commonly dark brown—forewings sprinkled with black scales and dark-filled orbicular and reniform spots.
 Most specimens of this species have a similar rich orange-brown color, but the degree and pattern of black suffusion varies considerably between individuals.
 Some are nearly even orange-brown while others are nearly black with the lighter ground color showing as filling of the lines and spot.
 The lines are dark gray, double, and filled with the ground color.
 The antemedial line is slightly irregular and is angled slightly toward the anal angle from the costa.
 The postmedial line is smoother, with weak scalloping of its medial component.
 It is nearly perpendicular to costa, with slight bend basad at the lower reniform spot.
 The light subterminal line is well defined, slightly irregular.
 A gray shade precedes it in light specimens, darkest near the costa.
 A series of gray spots between the veins forms the terminal line.
 The orbicular and reniform spots are pale with uniform dark gray-brown filling, even in light specimens.
 The orbicular spot is round or slightly oval.
 The reniform spot is medium sized, slightly figure eight shaped.
 The claviform spot is absent.
 The hindwing is medium brown gray with darker margin, discal spot, and veins.
 The fringe is two toned with gray base and whitish margin.
 The head and thorax match the forewing.
 The male antenna is filiform.